bioinformaticsdotca/BiCG_2018/module_9_CTAT_fusion_lab/lab_1-star-fusion.md

 The Trinity CTAT Fusion workflow involves first running STAR-Fusion to identify candidate fusion transcripts based on discordant read alignments.
 Predicted fusions are then 'in silico validated' using FusionInspector, which performs a more refined exploration of the candidate fusion transcripts, runs Trinity to de novo assemble fusion transcripts from the RNA-Seq reads, and provides the evidence in a suitable format to facilitate visualization.
 Predicted fusions are annotated according to prior knowledge of fusion transcripts relevant to cancer biology (or previously observed in normal samples and less likely to be relevant to cancer), and assessed for the impact of the predicted fusion event on coding regions, indicating whether the fusion is in-frame or frame-shifted along with combinations of domains that are expected to exist in the chimeric protein.

+## Tutorial Software

+All software and data we'll be using for this tutorial are installed on the server.
+To configure the software for your use, you'll need to copy the bundle to your workspace like so:

+    % cp -r ~/CourseData/CG_data/Module9/STAR-Fusion .

+Then configure an environmental variable that indicates the installation directory.

+First, enter your new STAR-Fusion subdirectory/

+    %  cd STAR-Fusion

+and set the following environmental variable like so:

+    %  export STAR_FUSION_HOME=`pwd`

+and that's the only configuration that should be necessary.

 ## Tutorial Data

 The tutorial includes a small data set that can be leveraged using modest computational resources, so it should run on a any hardware having at least 4G of RAM (so suitable for most contemporary personal computing machines).
 The tutorial data consists of the following files: